by D. Patrick Miller

 What my father within called for

 Recently I was meditating on the Buddhist value of lovingkindness when images of my father began to surface vividly in my mind.
 Soon after, I felt pangs of a panicky desperation whose source was no mystery.
-I knew without a doubt that it was what he felt when he was nervously surveying the medicine cabinet, or driving my mother to the psychiatric ward, or waiting to see what how severe the amnesiac effect of her latest electroshock treatment would be.
+I knew without a doubt that it was what he felt when he was nervously surveying the medicine cabinet, or driving my mother to the psychiatric ward, or waiting to see how severe the amnesiac effect of her latest electroshock treatment would be.
 I realized then how deeply and silently he was still living within me, in a way that my mother does not.

 That’s largely because I was forced to resolve my issues with my mom while she was alive -- first to forgive her, thence to recognize the paradoxical ways in which her anarchic strength had empowered me.
 A few years ago I wrote an e-book entitled The Perfect Mother, in which I acknowledged that she directly shaped my spiritual and creative life, albeit in a way she probably never imagined.
 I would never have taught and written about forgiveness, or even been initiated to my spiritual path, without the profound challenge she represented.
 For the writer, seeker, and human being I became, she was indeed the perfect mother.